 We are working with different partners to commission new productions.
 Currently we are developing partners to create a touring version of the play Yarning by Trevor Pitt, originally co-produced by Trevor Pitt, Craftspace and MAC.

-In:Site Festival takes place annually outdoors in in Cathedral Square in Colmore Business District.
-It provides an opportunity for selected new arts graduates from around the country to create bespoke, site-specific artworks.
+In:Site Festival takes place bi-annually.
+It provides an opportunity for selected new arts graduates from around the country to create bespoke artworks with communities.

 Our ongoing work with families focuses the value of making together in early years.